 About 40% of new vehicle owners are women, but we know from experience that females influence 80% of new car and light truck sales.
 What are the features that each gender demands that differentiates them?

 Mitsubishi has been on something of a downturn over the last few years, even more so than most of the automakers during this recession.
 Aging model lines and relatively little marketing have reduced the brand’s visibility over the years despite some exciting turbocharged and all wheel drive products, in stark contrast to Mitsubishi’s relatively high profile at the turn of the century due to extroverted products, catchy commercials, and creative financing.

-Two new, completely different high efficiency cars entered the American car market earlier this year – the Nissan Leaf and Chevrolet Volt – and AutoPacific set out to find out how different the owners of those cars were from owners of hybrid cars like the Toyota Prius and Honda Insight.
-We also are looking at how satisfied buyers are with the cars and what they would like changed.
+Two new, completely different high efficiency cars entered the American car market earlier this year, and AutoPacific set out to find out how different the owners of those cars were from owners of hybrids.

 In November of 2010, General Motors delivered on a promise they made to start producing the Chevrolet Volt.
 Just after production started I had the opportunity to spend a day with a Volt.
 While it was a very interesting car to drive for a day, I wasn’t sure what it would be like to drive a vehicle that had the ability to be plugged in, so Chevrolet let me drive one for a week earlier this year.